litdb/litdb.dev/MyApp/_pages/customize.md

 litdb uses type converters to convert between JavaScript Objects and RDBMS data types.
 App's can configure litdb to use custom type converters by registering them with the driver's schema.

-A Type Convert is an object with `toDb` and `fromDb` functions that convert between JavaScript and RDBMS data types.
+A Type Converter is an object with `toDb` and `fromDb` methods that convert between JavaScript and RDBMS data types.

 ```ts
 interface TypeConverter {